 This animation tells the story of the Long-spined sea urchins and the barrens they've created since they were first found in Tasmanian waters in the 1970s.

-The resurvey involved 156 diver transects spanning 13 regions in eastern Tasmania - from Eddystone Pt in the north to Recherche Bay in the south.
+The resurvey involved 156 diver transects spanning 13 regions in eastern Tasmania - from Eddystone Point in the north to Recherche Bay in the south.
 In addition to the dive surveys, 156 towed video surveys, covering approximately 80 kilometres of coastline were recorded and assessed.

 The survey has quantified trends in the Centrostephanus populations across eastern Tasmania, allowing for future trends and region-by-region predictions of overgrazing to be estimated.
 Furthermore, trajectories for urchin populations on specific reefs that may be approaching the tipping-point of overgrazing can be identified.

 The resurvey and assessment of urchin abundance against historical baselines will provide maps of change and an early-warning system of overgrazing to help prioritise tactical prevention (before barrens form).

 A full list of C. rogersii biology and ecology related research is available here.

 More IMAS publications on this research are available here.

 Tasmanian abalone industry stakeholders have been working on mitigation options for the Longspined Sea Urchin for many years.

 The Tasmanian Abalone Council (TACL) Board determined that the best way to assist the fledgling Longspined Sea Urchin industry was to partially offset the cost of harvesting until such time as the industry had “got on its feet”.

 The Board's view was that an appropriate harvest subsidy would accelerate the growth of a “new” export industry for Tasmania as well as reduce the degradation of productive abalone habitat by Longspined Sea Urchins.